 Philosophy and Ethics

-In Philosophy & Ethics students are given an opportunity to gain a greater understanding into the different viewpoints around major issues in society today.
-Students will be given the chance to develop their ability to form well balanced arguments that show a wide range of ideas.
+In Philosophy & Ethics GCSE students are given an opportunity to gain a greater understanding into the different viewpoints around major issues in society today.
+Students will be given the chance to develop their ability to form well-balanced arguments that show a wide range of ideas.
 Students study the Edexcel B GCSE specification.

-- life and death (origins of life and the world, when life begins, abortion, euthanasia and beliefs about the afterlife)
+- Life and death (origins of life and the world, when life begins, abortion, euthanasia and beliefs about the afterlife)